 Redbubble: Redbubble lets you sell POD products for free, but its marketplace is competitive.

-With this step complete, you’ve got the basic infrastructure of your online art business in place.
-The next steps turn your focus to marketing and selling your art:
+Now that you’ve got the basic infrastructure of your online art business in place, let’s turn the focus to marketing and selling your art:

-The base cost of using your print on demand service to order and ship your products.
+The base cost of using your print on demand service to order and ship your physical art products.

 Any relevant listing fees.